matheus-kirchesch/flutter_field_validator/README.md

-# A simple field validator
+# A simple field validator for Flutter

 Can be expanded upon fairly easily, you can create your own custom validators by inheriting the FieldValidatorCore.

-# How to use
+## How to use

 It is fairly simple, you instantiate a FieldValidator, pass in the validators and call validate.